apanykovc/slonyara/README.md

 > [!NOTE]
 > When using **Python 3.13 on Windows**, installing `pydantic-core`
 > requires native compilation.
-In addition to the Rust toolchain you must
+Besides the Rust toolchain you must also
+> install the Microsoft C++ toolchain, otherwise the build fails with
+> errors mentioning missing `link.exe` or headers like `io.h`.
+>
+> ### Windows toolchain checklist
+>
-> install the *Microsoft C++ Build Tools* (or the "Desktop development with
+> 1. Install the **Microsoft Visual C++ Build Tools** or the "Desktop
-> C++" workload in Visual Studio) **including** the MSVC compiler and a
+>    development with C++" workload in Visual Studio 2019/2022.
+> 2. In the installer make sure the following components are selected:
+>    - *MSVC v143 - VS 2022 C++ x64/x86 build tools* (or the latest
+>      available MSVC compiler).
-> Windows 10/11 SDK so that `cl.exe`, `link.exe` and the Windows headers
+>    - *Windows 10 SDK* or *Windows 11 SDK* so the Windows headers (for
-> such as `io.h` are available on the system `PATH`.
-After installing the
+>      example `io.h`) are available.
+>    - Optionally, *C++ CMake tools for Windows* if you prefer the standalone
+>      Build Tools package—it also installs the required `link.exe`.
+> 3. Finish the installation and then open a new terminal **or** use the
-> toolchain, open a new terminal (or run from a "x64 Native Tools Command
+>    "x64 Native Tools Command Prompt for VS" so the updated `PATH`
+>    includes both the MSVC tools and `%USERPROFILE%\.cargo\bin`.
-> Prompt") before executing `pip install -r requirements.txt`.
-If setting
+> 4. Activate your virtual environment and run `pip install -r
+>    requirements.txt` again.
+>
-> up the build tools is not an option, install Python 3.12 where pre-built
+> If setting up the Microsoft toolchain is not possible, install Python
-> wheels are still distributed.
+> 3.12 where pre-built wheels are still distributed and none of the native
+> dependencies need compilation.

 2. **Configure the bot token and runtime options.**